You need a loan but keep getting denied: What now?

 • Must be a U.S. resident

-• Must be employed on a full-time or part-time basis (including self-employment)
+• Must be employed on a full-time or part-time basis, including self-employment

 • Must have a valid checking account

-• Must have no recent bankruptcies filed against you
+• Must have no recent bankruptcy filings

 Save more of your hard-earned money.